DomenicoArmillotta/LargeScaleProject_SocialWine/README.md

 Application:
 - [x] Scraper
-- [ ] implement scraper on app
+- [x] implement scraper on app
-- [ ] implement auto update of the review scraped on mongo db in the two collection (user , winery)
+- [ ] implement auto update of the review scraped on mongo db in the two collection (user , winery) ----> the winery collection is missing
-- [ ] implement auto adding of the user scraped on graph db
+- [ ] implement auto adding of the user scraped on graph db using the function addPostComplete and addUser
 - [ ] finish the menu
+- [ ] create the login with a search in mongo db to login

 Mongo Db:

 - [x] Crud in mongo Db
 - [x] 1 advanced mongo db
 - [x] 2 advanced mongo db
 - [x] 3 advanced mongo db
+- [x] test the mongo db query

 Graph Db:
 - [x] Crud in Graph
-- [x] 1 advanced og graph
+- [x] 1 advanced og graph ----> TO BE TESTED
-- [x] 2 advanced on graph
+- [x] 2 advanced on graph ----> TO BE TESTED
 - [x] Create query ADD_POST where you specify the winery, the title, the description, the creator.
-In order to create the "created" and "Belong" relationships
+In order to create the "created" and "Belong" relationships ----> TO BE TESTED
+- [x] create the random follow between user (a function that admin can launch)[randomFollowByUser] ----> TO BE TESTED
+- [x] create the random like between user and post (a function that admin can launch) [randomLikeByUser] ----> TO BE TESTED
 - [ ] Testing the graph advanced query
 - [ ] populating the graph db with user -----> <name>
 - [ ] populating the graph db with Post (review) ----> <title,description>
-- [x] create the random follow between user (a function that admin can launch)
-- [x] create the random like between user and post (a function that admin can launch)